TaloDev/docs/docs/godot/install.md

 ### Using the Asset Library

 The Godot Asset Library is the recommended way to download Godot plugins.
 Open the `AssetLib` tab in Godot and search for "Talo".
 Click into the asset and click `Download`.
+Here's a [direct link](https://godotengine.org/asset-library/asset/2936) to the asset.

 ### Downloading from itch.io